THE108/scrapper/README.md

     	Config file name (yaml).
 Use to validate shipping info according to config.
   -url string
     	Url to parse.
 Use to get shipping info from PDP page.
+  -verbose
+    	Verbose mode.
+Use to see more data in logs.
 ```

 There are two things this tool could be used for: